yessky/devpack-bootstrap/README.md

-# devpack-boot
+# devpack-bootstrap

-This extension used to automatically install popular linter related npm modules.

-The main purpose is to bundle usefull vs code extensions into extension pack so that each developer can startup the same developent env with 'one click'.
+This extension used to manage `@devpack/qakit` package and keep it up to date in your environment.